Wacom-Developer/personal-knowledge-library/docs/knowledge/public/wikidata.md

     "gender" (Q48277) is a property that can be used to describe the gender of a person.
     - **Instances**: These are individual items that belong to a class.
 For example, Barack Obama (Q76) is an instance of the "person" (Q215627) class.
-    - **Metaclasses**: These are classes that are used to group together other classes based on their properties or characteristics.
+    - **Meta-classes**: These are classes that are used to group together other classes based on their properties or characteristics.
 For example, the "monotypic taxon" (Q310890) class groups together classes that represent individual species of organisms.